status-im/status-network-token/README.md

 - [DevTokensHolder.sol](/contracts/DevTokensHolder.sol): Contract where tokens belonging to developers will be held.
 This contract will release this tokens in a vested timing.
 - [SGTExchanger.sol](/contracts/SGTExchanger.sol): Contract responsible for crediting SNTs to the SGT holders after the contribution period ends.

+See [INSTRUCTIONS.md](/INSTRUCTIONS.md) for instructions on how to test and deploy the contracts.

 ## Reviewers and audits.

 Code for the SNT token and the offering is being reviewed by: